-Another big trend in technology that is sweeping through LMSs is the usage and analysis of big data.
+Another big trend in technology that is sweeping through LMSs is data analyst training courses for big data use and analysis in elearning.
 Big data is the accumulation of a large amount of data that inundates an organization on a day-to-day basis.
 On its own, this data may be hard to comprehend.
 But with the right analysis tools, the data can be analyzed and made sense of.

 For an LMS, some types of big data include completion rates, student grades, learner surveys and feedback, and completion rates.
 Getting a better understanding of any of these vectors can help you improve your learning environment.